Multicalibration Yields Better Matchings: Introduction

 \section{Introduction}

-The interplay of classical algorithms and machine learning routines in modern industry pipelines is a well-established phenomenon: optimization algorithms are used to \emph{fit} learning models, which, in turn, are used to \emph{generate} the input to algorithmic tasks, or to \emph{guide} them.
-While one side of this synergy is well studied and understood, only recently has the theory community started investigating how machine learning may actually help to answer classical algorithmic questions.
+The interplay of classical algorithms and machine learning routines in industry pipelines is a well-established phenomenon: optimization algorithms are used to \emph{fit} learning models, which, in turn, are used to \emph{generate} inputs for algorithmic tasks, or to \emph{guide} them.
+While one side of this synergy is well understood, only recently has the theory community started investigating how machine learning may actually help to answer classical algorithmic questions.

 In the \emph{algorithms with predictions} framework \citep{MitzenmacherV20,BalkanskiSurvey}, the goal is to investigate the extent to which additional information provided by some machine learning prediction can improve the worst-case theoretical guarantees.
-Clearly, if such additional information is correct, then the resulting performance should improve, while the whole pipeline should be robust with respect to bad quality predictions.
-Similarly, in \emph{Data-Augmented Algorithm Design} \citep{Balcan20}, the focus is on learning from data what the best algorithm is, on a specific input distribution.
+If such additional information is correct, then the performance should improve, while the whole pipeline should be robust with respect to bad quality predictions.
+Similarly, in \emph{Data-Augmented Algorithm Design} \citep{Balcan20}, the focus is on learning from data the best algorithm on a specific input distribution.
 In this paper, we investigate a problem that is similar in spirit to these lines of work and is practically motivated.
-Imagine running an optimization task on an input that is not known, but whose relevant features are only predicted by some machine learning black box.
+Imagine running an optimization task on an input that is not {fully} known, but whose relevant features are only predicted by some machine learning black box.
 Our goal is to understand how such a prediction can be modified \emph{ex-post}, to improve the overall quality of the algorithmic solution.